Categories

 User-generated content has exploded in popularity since the advent of smartphones, and many consumers now say that it influences how they shop online.

 Brands use user-generated content in several ways.
-For example, a watch brand may run an online competition in which it asks consumers to post images of themselves wearing its watches in famous or beautiful places.
+For example, a watch brand may run an online competition asking consumers to post images of themselves wearing their watches in famous or beautiful places.
 User-generated content is particularly popular on Instagram, and consumers are far more likely to trust user-generated content than brand-generated content.

 Technique 5: Persuasive advertising — creating scarcity